Row-level security (RLS) guidance in Power BI Desktop

 Take care to avoid disclosing sensitive facts.
 If there are only two regions in this example, then it would be possible for a report user to calculate revenue for the other region.

-Avoid using RLS, whenever it makes sense to do so.
-If you have only a few simplistic RLS rules that apply static filters, consider publishing multiple datasets instead.
-None of the datasets define roles because each dataset contains data for a specific report user audience, which has the same data permissions.
+Sometimes it makes sense to avoid using RLS.
+If you have only a few simplistic RLS rules that apply static filters, consider publishing multiple semantic models instead.
+None of the semantic models define roles because each semantic model contains data for a specific report user audience, which has the same data permissions.
 Then, create one workspace per audience and assign access permissions to the workspace or app.

-For example, a company that has just two sales regions decides to publish a dataset for each sales region to different workspaces.
-The datasets don't enforce RLS.
+For example, a company that has just two sales regions decides to publish a semantic model for each sales region to different workspaces.
+The semantic models don't enforce RLS.
 They do, however, use query parameters to filter source data.
-This way, the same model is published to each workspace—they just have different dataset parameter values.
+This way, the same model is published to each workspace—they just have different semantic model parameter values.
 Salespeople are assigned access to just one of the workspaces (or published apps).

 There are several advantages associated with avoiding RLS: